 These are some of the key criteria for choosing the right automated testing tool for your project.
 In addition, you can add your specific requirements to this list.
 Once you come up with your final list of requirements, you can start comparing different automated testing tools by specific features.
-To make this choice a bit easier for you, in the next section, we share a list of automated testing tools and frameworks commonly used by Apriorit QA experts.
+To make this choice a bit easier for you, in the next section, we share a list of software testing automation tools and frameworks commonly used by Apriorit QA experts.

 Selenium is one of the most popular frameworks for automating website and web application testing.
 This open-source framework is suitable for QA engineers with advanced programming skills.